 Satisfactory completion of a research paper is one of the requirements of the A.M.
 Degree in Demography.
-The paper, which must include some original empirical analysis, is typically written in conjunction with the Introduction to Demography [DEMG607] course, or as an independent study.
+The paper, which must include some original empirical analysis, is typically written in conjunction with the Introduction to Demography [DEMG 6070] course, or as an independent study.
 The paper is written under supervision of a GGD faculty member (advisor), and the faculty advisor must approve the paper topic.
 If the paper is based on a collaborative project with a faculty member or other scholar, or if the paper builds on research conducted before a student entered the Demography program, the 1st year paper must include a clearly identifiable independent original component that is conducted by the student during his/her first year of study in the Penn Demography program.
 This independent original component, which must include new empirical analyses, is the basis for a student's grade on the 1st year paper.

 Students need to identify a faculty advisor for this paper in consultation with the Chair of the Graduate Group in Demography no later than the end of January of the students' first year of study.
 The due date for the 1st year paper is typically in the 1st week of May.
-Besides giving one copy of the paper to their advisor, students are also expected to provide the graduate chair and coordinator with an electronic copy of their 1st year paper (file name: [pennkey]-[year]-1st-year-paper.pdf; e.g., Hans-Peter Kohler's would be hpkohler-2020-1st-year-paper.pdf).
+Besides giving one copy of the paper to their advisor, students are also expected to provide the graduate chair and coordinator with an electronic copy of their 1st year paper.